 Only by talking to an experienced lawyer can it be determined whether you have a meritorious case or whether you have a good chance of winning your case.

-If somebody has failed to use reasonable care to properly maintain a certain location and has created dangerous conditions placing you in peril causing an accident and injury, then the proper party should own up to responsibility.
+If somebody has failed to use reasonable care to properly maintain a certain location and has created dangerous conditions placing you in peril causing an accident and injury, then the proper party should own up to the responsibility.

 The signs could make the case more difficult.
 However, something like a warning sign or a cone gets us into the issue of comparative negligence and whether or not, because of a warning sign or a cone, the injured party bears any fault for causing the accident.